SciBorgs/SciGuides/projects/DifferentialDrive.md

   public static final double VELOCITY_FACTOR = POSITION_FACTOR / 60.0;
 ```

-Now we just need to use the conversion method from the encoder class in `Drive.java`.
+Now we just need to use the conversion method from the encoder class inside *the constructor* of `Drive.java`.

 ```java
     leftEncoder.setPositionConversionFactor(DriveConstants.POSITION_FACTOR);